kncrabtree/che155/index.md

 **This course includes an introduction to Python programming for those with no prior experience, but it does not fully replace a formal programming course such as ECS 032A.** You are expected to learn the basics of Python by supplementing the tutorial with outside learning.
 For best results you are encouraged to take a programming course prior to, or concurrently with this one.
 I also recommend learning Python basics from outside reading such as Chapters 1-11 of [Automate the Boring Stuff](https://automatetheboringstuff.com/).

+*Important note:* Maggie Berrens (your TA) is scheduling a tutorial session for Python basics that will take place sometime in the first two weeks of class outside of normal hours.
+The tutorial will use materials adapted from the [Python Intensive Training course](https://ucdavisdatalab.github.io/python_intensive_training/chapters/index.html) given to incoming graduate students.
+If you are new to Python or need a refresher, you should definitely plan on attending!

 Please see the [Installation]({{ "installation" | relative_url }}) page for instructions on setting up the Python environment needed for this course.

 ## Schedule